 The words Rule, Law and Act –

-The words Rule, Law and Act are almost interchangeably used in the subject of legal studies.
+The words Rule, Law, and Act is almost interchangeably used in the subject of legal studies.
 They are three of the most common words when we read any content of the law.
-Though they seem similar, they aren't the same.
+Though they seem similar, they aren’t the same.
 There are differences between them.

 The term ‘Law’ –